 - The Word of God--includes Bible readings, a sermon, prayers and confession of sin

 - Holy Communion—sharing the gifts of Jesus’ presence in the bread [and wine when we are able to]

 Gluten-free wafers are available, and people are free to consume only bread, if wine is a problem.

-Our worship is based on the 1979 Book of Common Prayer with prayers and communion settings also drawn from Enriching Our Worship, the New Zealand Prayer Book and other more recent sources.
+Our worship is based on the 1979 Book of Common Prayer with prayers and communion settings also drawn from Enriching Our Worship.

 If you have any questions about what happens in the service or why, feel free to contact the priest or ask a member of the congregation.